-There is a direct correlation with profits and expenses – and your business equipment is usually one of the bigger expenses.
+There is a direct correlation between profits and expenses – and your business equipment is usually one of the bigger expenses.

 To maximize profits, you also need to maximize the utility which you achieve from your equipment.
 That means using your bedding and linens as long as practically possible.